 Ms. Suarez represents clients before all trade agencies and in litigation before the U.S. Court of International Trade, U.S. Court of Appeals for the Federal Circuit, and the U.S. Supreme Court and on legislative matters.
 She also has had experience leading high-profile investigations, including the U.N.
 Volcker Committee and various Congressional investigations into the U.N.
 Oil-for-Food Programme.

 Ms. Suarez spent her early professional career at the U.S. International Trade Commission and at the predecessor agency to U.S. Customs & Border Protection.

 Today, Ms. Suarez is a frequent speaker on current trade policy impact on trade and tariffs.
 She has written extensively on the WTO Trade Facilitation Agreement.
-She is a leading advocate for women in international business, serving as past President of the Association of Women in International Trade (WIIT) and serves on the Virginia Maritime Association Board, the Advisory Council to George Washington University Center for International Business Education & Research, Old Dominion University’s Maritime Port and Logistics Management Institute, and on the Advisory Board to Georgetown University Law Center International Trade Update.
+She is a leading advocate for women in international business, serving as past President of the Association of Women in International Trade (WIIT) and serves on the Virginia Maritime Association Board, the Advisory Council to George Washington University Center for International Business Education & Research, Old Dominion University’s Maritime Port and Logistics Management Institute and on the Advisory Board to Georgetown University Law Center International Trade Update.

 She received her Bachelor of Arts degree, cum laude, from Douglass College at Rutgers University and her juris doctor degree from Georgetown University Law Center.
 A member of the District of Columbia Bar, she is also admitted to the U.S. Court of International Trade, U.S. Court of Appeals for the Federal Circuit and the U.S. Supreme Court.
 She is listed in The Best Lawyers in America for International Trade and as a “Super Lawyer” in International Trade law in Washington, D.C.
 Super Lawyers magazine.